 Section I:

 Name:

 Address:

-Telephone (Home): Telephone (Work):
+Telephone (Home): Telephone (Home): Telephone (Work):

-Electronic Mail Address: -
+Electronic Mail Address:

 Accessible Format Large Print Audio Tape

 Requirements?
 TDD Other

 Section II:

-Are you filing this complain nt on your own behalf?
+Are you filing this complai nt on your own behalf?
 Yes No

-If you answered "yes" to t his question, go to Secti on III. • •
+If you answered "yes" to t his question, go to Sectio n III. •

-If not, please supply the na ne person
+If not, please supply the nat - e person

 for whom you are complain ning:

-Please explain why you have ve filed for a third party: • •
+Please explain why you have ve filed for a third party: ł

-Please confirm that you have ve obtained the permissi on of the Yes No
+Please confirm that you have ve obtained the permission n of the Yes No

-aggrieved party if you are f -
+aggrieved party if you are f •

 Section III:

-I believe the discrimination I experienced was base d on (check all that apply):
+I believe the discrimination n I experienced was based l on (check a all that apply):

-[]Race []Color [] National Origin Other
+[]Race []Color []National Origin []Other

-Date of Alleged Discrimina ation (Month, Day, Year):
+Date of Alleged Discrimina ation (Month, Day, Year) :

-Explain as clearly as possit • ura mon mara disc riminated

-against.
-Describe all person

-the person(s) who discrimi

-of any witnesses.
-If more s pace is needed, please u se the back o f this form.
+Explain as clearly as possible what happened and why you believe you were discriminated against.
+Describe all persons who were involved.
+Include the name and contact information of the person(s) who discriminated against you (if known) as well as names and contact information of any witnesses.
+If more space is needed, please use the back of this form.

 Section IV

-Have you previously filed a Title VI complaint with ı this Yes No
+Have you previously filed a a Title VI complaint with this Yes No

 agency?

 Section V

-Have you filed this complaint with any other or State court? [] Yes [] No r Federal, State, or local agency, or with any Federal
+Have you filed this complaint with any other H or State court? [] Yes [] No Federal, State, or local agency, or with any Federal

+If yes, check all that apply:

+[] Federal Agency

+[]Federal Court [] State Agency

-If yes, check all that apply: [] Federal Agency [] Federal Court [] State Court Please provide information about a contact parties.
+[] State Court [] Local Agency

+Please provide information about a contact per filed. son at the agency/court where the complaint was

 Name:

 Title:

 Agency:

 Address:

 Telephone:

-You may attach any written materials or othe complaint.
-Signature and date required below er information that you think is relevant to your
+You may attach any written materials or other information that you think is relevant to your complaint.

-Signature Please submit this form in person at the address Date ess below, or mail this form to:

-NICE BUS 700 Commercial Avenue Garden City, NY 11530 Attn: Customer Service